16-11-01 -- Summary Of Essay Eleven Part One: The Mysterious "Totality" -- WTF Is It?

 But, this counter-claim is demonstrably incorrect.
-[That allegation is substantiated in detail in Essay Seven and Essay Eleven Part One.]
-Anyway, even if it were the case that DM-theorists do not admit the existence of such entities, there is in fact nothing in their 'logic' that rules them out.
+[That allegation is substantiated in detail in Essays Seven and Eleven Part One.]
+Anyway, even if it were the case that DM-theorists don't admit, or even reject, the existence of such entities, there is in fact nothing in their 'logic' that rules them out.

 Again, it could be argued that 'contradictory objects' are easily excluded because they aren't material, and do not represent verifiable material forces.

 But who says?
 How do we know that scientists might not one day discover weird and wonderful things like these?
 They already have a few of their own to contend with; several of them were listed above.
 Electrons travelling backwards in time and events happening before they occur seem pretty absurd.
 Would anyone like to tell scientists that electrons travelling 'backwards' in time are impossible, or that 'quantum objects' can't be in two places at once?